noaione/yuusha-shoukan-ln/sources/v01/chapter3.md

 I took the opportunity to ask them about the thing I was curious about, but what I got was a straight-faced NO. It didn't even seem like their hearts skipped a beat—I don't know for what exactly, but I'm sorry, Mitsunaga-kun.
-I'm sorry that I strangely thought of you as one of those riajuus who should explode...
+I'm sorry that I strangely thought of you as one of those normies who should explode...

 As I was thinking about this, Yuzuki-san approached me and whispered.